grant-olson/fpga9685/README.md

 the DONE LEDs will show that both pins counted five LOW states while listening.

+When choosing pins for this test be sure to use pins that are NOT hooked up to any other capacitors/resistors/ICs/components that allow different peripherals to use the GPIO pins.
+The author wasted a day and much confusion after using pins 68 and 69 on his Tang Nano 9K.
+These are also attached to a HDMI output voltage matching network that broke the open drain functionality in very confusing and unpredictable ways.

-After that use the settings used on the test pins for the SDA line when building the full project.
+After testing successfully use the settings used on the test pins for the SDA line when building the full project.